hackersanddesigners/wiki2print/wiki/README.md

 Email and Skin settings: We leave these with their default values for now as we return to them later for more rigorous configuration.

-We enabled the following options for the rest of the settings:
+We enabled the following extensions and options for the rest of the settings:
 ```
 + CiteThisPage
 + Interwiki